English alphabet

 Modern English is written with a Latin-script alphabet consisting of 26 letters, with each having both uppercase and lowercase forms.
 The word alphabet is a compound of alpha and beta, the names of the first two letters in the Greek alphabet.
 The earliest Old English writing during the 5th century used a runic alphabet known as the futhorc.
 The Old English Latin alphabet was adopted from the 7th century onward—and over the following centuries, various letters entered and fell out of use.
 By the 16th century, the present set of 26 letters had largely stabilised:

-There are 5 vowel letters (A, E, I, O, U) and 19 consonant letters—as well as 2 letters (Y and W) which may function as either type.
+There are 5 vowel letters (A, E, I, O, U) and 19 consonant letters—as well as 2 letters (W and Y) which may function as either type.
+4 consonants (L, M, N, and R, depending on the dialect) may also function as syllabic consonants.
 Written English has a large number of digraphs, such as ch, ea, oo, sh, and th.
 Diacritics are generally not used to write native English words, which is unusual among orthographies used to write the languages of Europe.